FedericaGallo/Angular/README.md

 - __Scheduler__: sono dispatcher centralizzati per controllare la concorrenza, consentendo di coordinare il momento in cui avviene la computazione, ad esempio, su setTimeout o requestAnimationFrame o altri.

 > "An observable is an object that produces and controls a stream of data"

+> "Observables are values over time.
+It's a pipeline of values that are emitted over time"

 ```typescript
 interval(1000).subscribe({
 next: (val) => console.log(val),